 Other places to check out on the North Shore this time of year are the Local Ski Hills (which offer snowshoeing, tubing and other winter activities).
 There are also Christmas attractions like Canyon Lights at Capilano Suspension Bridge, the Peak of Christmas at Grouse Mountain, and the Holiday Hi-Light Festival at the Park and Tilford Gardens in North Vancouver.

-If all those amazing places aren’t enough, just on the other side of the Lions Gate Bridge are the millions of Christmas lights at Bright Nights in Stanley Park.
+If all these amazing places aren’t enough, just on the other side of the Lions Gate Bridge are the millions of Christmas lights at Bright Nights in Stanley Park.
 The Pacific National Exhibition also hosts the PNE Winter Fair in December, and the multi-dimensional film Soar with Santa shows at FlyOver Canada.
 Other great places to visit are the Vancouver Christmas Market and Festival of Lights at VanDusen Botanical Garden.

 Other Information